-After the signing of the Olive Branch petition, the Second Continental Congress dispatched two copies to be sent to Britain.
+After the signing of the Olive Branch petition, the Second Continental Congress dispatched two copies to Britain.
 One copy was to be given directly to the king, while the other would go to the Secretary of State for the Colonies, Lord Dartmouth.

 The documents arrived on August 21, 1775 whereupon the king refused to receive them.
 It would appear that the 1775 Olive Branch petition was simply too late.
 King George III had already made up his mind over the colonies.

 Reports of increasingly violent unrest in the Americas had been filtering in for months.
-The disorganized and scattered battles of Lexington and Concord as well as the more determined and organized resistance at the battle of Bunker Hill showed him that the colonies were willing and able to mount a full-fledged rebellion.
+The disorganized and scattered battles of Lexington and Concord as well as the more determined and organized resistance at the important Battle of Bunker Hill showed him that the colonies were willing and able to mount a full-fledged rebellion.

 In the king’s eyes the time for reconciliation was over.
 On August 23, 1775, just days after the Olive Branch petition arrived, he issued the Proclamation of Rebellion.

 This document was significant in that it declared the colonies to be in open rebellion.
 The crown gave Parliament full support to use significant resources to quell the unrest.

 Months earlier the British had ordered the surveillance of the colonial Post Office for intelligence-gathering purposes in order to gauge their support in the colonies.
 What they found was of utmost concern.

 Prior reports from the military and governors had downplayed the rebels and indicated strong loyalist support in the colonies.
 The intercepted post told a different story, one of increasing patriot support, particularly after the battles of Lexington and Concord.

 While the surveillance pointed towards stronger loyalist factions in the southern colonies, even this too proved too lofty to rely upon.
 British General Cornwallis found this out the hard way in his southern campaign that ultimately ended in defeat at the 1781 Battle of Yorktown.